Bellver Castle: Features

 Having been founded as a seat for the royal court of James of Mallorca, its structure combines the needs of a palace with defensive elements.
 The most notable feature in its structure is its circular shape, unique in Mallorca.
-Both its surrounding wall and the inner yard are so-shaped, and so are the three minor towers and the donjon.
+Both its surrounding wall and the inner yard are so-shaped, along with the three minor towers and the donjon.
 A moat is found surrounding the castle and its donjon.

 The circular inner yard must be highlighted.
 It has a well in the middle of it, which indicates there is a cistern underneath.
 The palace itself is structured as a two-story building around the central yard.
 All its dependencies face this yard through a gallery of gothic semi-circular arches.

 Current uses

-In 1931, the Spanish Second Republic gave the castle to the city of Palma, along with the forest surrounding it.
+In 1931, the Spanish Second Republic gave the castle to the city of Palma, along with the surrounding forest.
 It became a museum in 1932, being restored in 1976 to become the city's History museum.
-Thanks to the parking lot and road built next to the castle, it currently welcomes a great number of visitors.
+The parking lot and road built next to the castle allows for a great number of visitors.
 The main yard is the seat to many different public ceremonies, such as protocol and cultural acts, and concerts.
 Due to its location and visibility from the sea or any other point of the city, it has become one of the city's symbols.

 The surrounding forest encloses the stables of the city's Mounted Peelers.
 There is also a chapel dedicated to Saint Alphonsus Rodriguez, built between 1879 and 1885.

-The Sunday following Easter Sunday, the citizens gather at the forest and the castle for the celebration of the Diumenge de l'Àngel.
+On the Sunday following Easter Sunday, the citizens gather at the forest and the castle for the celebration of the Diumenge de l'Àngel.